-All programming of RAD128 is in ASCII-based software.
+All programming of RAG128 is in ASCII-based software.
 ASCII-based programming permits you to write applications in any high-level language that supports ASCII string functions and you can use REMOTE ACCES Series Pods with virtually any computer that has an RS485 port.

-The module, or Pod, address is programmable from 00 to FF hex and whatever address is assigned is stored in EEPROM and used as the default address at the next Power-ON.
-Similarly, the baud rate is programmable for 1200, 2400, 4800, 9600, 14400, 19200, 28800, and 57600.
-The baud rate is stored in EEPROM and used as default at the next Power-ON.
+The module, or Pod address is programmable from 00 to FF hex and whatever address is assigned is stored in EEPROM and used at the next Power-ON.
+Similarly, the baud rate is programmable for 1200, 2400, 4800, 9600, 14400, 19200, 28800, and 57600 baud.
+The baud rate is stored in EEPROM and used at the next Power-ON.
+The Pod is shipped from the factory with preprogrammed address 00 and with the selected baud rate of 9600.